emfrg/agent-eval-toolkit/examples/example_agent/README.md

    - Service can be scaled independently

 3. **Technology Independence**
-   - Swap out LangChain for a different framework
+   - Swap out LangGraph for a different framework
-   - Replace OpenAI with another provider
+   - Replace OpenAI with another LLM provider
    - Adapter doesn't care about internals

 4. **Production Ready**